hukkelas/pytorch-frechet-inception-distance/readme.md

+# As stated previously, this implementation does not generate similar scores as the original tensorflow implementation.
+I recommend everyone to use mseitzer's implementation: https://github.com/mseitzer/pytorch-fid

 # Fréchet Inception Distance (FID) for Pytorch

 This implementation contains an implementation of the FID score in pytorch using a pre-trained InceptionV3 network.